Swifts Park: History

-Following Cazalet's death in an air crash in 1943, the mansion was rented to Queen Marie of Yugoslavia and her sons who bought the estate, which by then covered 182 ha, in 1946.
-The Queen sold the house in 1950, living in a farmhouse on the estate, later owners divided up much of the estate, and the house itself was bought with just 20 ha of land in 1975.
+Following Cazalet's death in an air crash in 1943, the mansion was rented to Queen Marie of Yugoslavia and her sons.
+The family bought the estate, which by then covered 182 ha, in 1946.
+The Queen sold the house in 1950, living in a farmhouse on the estate.
+Later owners divided up much of the estate, and the house itself was bought with just 20 ha of land in 1975.
 It was used as a nine-hole golf course for a time before being sold in 1994.
 The property was renamed as Oak Hill Manor and much of the land area bought back so that when it was offered for sale in 2008 it included 152 ha of land.

 Cricket ground

 Three cricket matches are known to have taken place within Swifts Park during the 1860s when the estate was owned by Robert Tooth.
 The first recorded match on the ground was in 1862, when Kent County Cricket Club played a Yorkshire team in the grounds first first-class cricket match, a benefit match played for Richard Mills of nearby Benenden.
 The following year the ground held another Kent first-class match, the opponents this time being Nottinghamshire.
 The best individual performance on the ground was by Nottinghamshire's John Jackson who scored the only century made on the ground and took 12 wickets in the 1863 match.

 The final recorded match on the ground came in July 1863 when an amateur Gentlemen of Kent side played a South Wales Cricket Club team.
 The exact location of the ground within the estate is unknown and it is believed that the ground was prepared especially for these matches, initially as a result of difficulties arranging for Kent to play at Maidstone in 1862.
 Kent also played two first-class matches at School Field, Cranbrook in 1850–1851.